 Coordinates: N 54.27951, W 2.76822

-Sizergh Castle is an impressive stately home now owned by the National Trust but occupied by the Strickland family since the 13th century.
+Sizergh Castle is an impressive stately home and estate, now owned by the National Trust but occupied by the Strickland family since the 13th century.
 It is very close to the main A591 but well hidden from the road and is worth exploring.
 Originally just a pele tower, the house has been extended over the centuries to provide a home to the owners but you can still tour much of the property and there are guided tours available.
 Outside there is a lovely garden including a limestone rock garden and a large pond in front of the castle.
 Beyond this there are some good walks around the huge estate.
-There is also a cafe, gift shop and toilets adjacent to the large National Trust pay and display car park.
-Castle open daily, except Mondays, from March to October.
+There is also a cafe, gift shop, picnic tables and toilets adjacent to the large National Trust pay and display car park.
+Castle open daily, except Monday & Tuesday, from March to October.
 Gardens, shop, cafe open daily except early January.
 Admission fee applies.

 Return down the access road and continue straight ahead at the minor road junction.
 Immediately on the right is The Strickland Arms pub which provides refreshments in a pleasant setting.
 Continue a short distance to a T junction with the main A590 dual carriageway.
 The route continues to the right along the A590 but there is no right turn allowed, so turn left then all the way around the nearby roundabout to continue on the A590.
 After approx 0.4 miles, take the left turn which is the A6 towards Milnthorpe.
 Shortly, approach a T junction where you turn left, cross the River Kent bridge and Levens Hall entrance is immediately on the right.

 Location: Levens Hall & Gardens